 Hospice at Home

 Our hospice at home nursing teams are offering care as normal to patients in their own homes and are carrying out both planned and emergency visits to ensure that patients and families can access support at any time of the day or night.
-Our teams use Personal Protective Equipment (PPE) as appropriate to protect both patients, families and staff and minimise the risk of spreading the virus.
+Our teams will continue to use Personal Protective Equipment (PPE) to protect both patients, families and staff and minimise the risk of spreading the virus.

-Prior to all face-to-face visits we ask our patients if they, or someone living in or visiting their house, have been diagnosed with the virus or developed symptoms of a new cough and/or a temperature of over 37.8 °C and/or a loss of, or change to, their sense of taste or smell.
+Prior to all face-to-face visits we ask our patients if they, or someone living in or visiting their house, have been diagnosed with the virus or developed any symptoms.

 Family Support services

-Our Family Support sessions are continuing.
-Telephone and face-to-face counselling sessions will be available along with a range of bereavement support services including the online Grief Chat service, available round the clock, our Bereavement Telephone Support Line service and our new online Bereavement Support Group.
+Our team of Family Support staff and volunteers are providing telephone and face-to-face support along with a range of bereavement support services including the online Grief Chat service, available round the clock, our Bereavement Telephone Support Line service and our online Bereavement Support Group.

 Our fundraising activities

-Lockdowns and restrictions have had a big impact on our community fundraising activities.
-However, we are offering a variety of different virtual fundraising activities for you to get involved with to help us raise the £20,000 we need every day to fund our service.
+Our community fundraising activities are now restarting and we are offering a mixture of online and in-person fundraising opportunities for you to get involved with to help us raise the £20,000 we need every day to fund our service.
 For all the latest news, please follow us on social media and sign up to receive regular email updates from Rennie Grove here.

-We are grateful to the government for the financial support announced for hospices but know that even with this, we are still facing a significant gap in our income this year, so we continue to need the support of the local community to help ensure we can run our service.
+We are grateful to the government for the financial support hospices received last year but that has now finished and we continue to need the support of the local community to help ensure we can run our service.
 You can make a donation here.

-Our shops reopened on 12 April.
+Our shops have now all reopened and from 19 July any restrictions on numbers in shops have been lifted.
+However, we do still encourage customers to wear masks, sanitise their hands and to keep a safe distance from others wherever possible.
 To find out more about your local shop, its opening times and donation days, please click here.
 Our online retail activities continue with the pick of our seasonal fashion buys in our Depop store and the best and most unique finds from our shops on eBay.
 Find out more.

 The information on this page will be updated regularly.